EHB-TI/web-app-acces-denied/README.md

 ### Injection
 <hr>

-This type of attack allows an attacker to inject code into a program or query or inject malware onto a computer in order to execute remote commands that can read or modify a database structure, or change data on a website.
+This type of attack allows an attacker to inject code into a program or query or inject malware onto a computer to execute remote commands that can read or modify a database structure, or change data on a website.
 However, for our project, we will use Firestore which is a No-SQL Cloud Database.
-With Firestore, developers don’t build an SQL command (or any string command composed of various parts that require escaping) in order to execute a query.
+With Firestore, developers don’t build an SQL command (or any string command composed of various parts that require escaping) to execute a query.
 Instead, they use an API provided by the SDK and pass strings that are automatically managed by the API, which means that injection is not an issue with Firestore.
 <hr>

 ### Poor code quality